 Our Standards of Care:Our birds live in a clean, highly enriched, family-centered environment designed for their physical and emotional well-being.
 We provide the following: (and so much more!)

-- Indoor housing with access to a supervised outdoor aviary.
+- Indoor housing with access to a supervised, beautiful outdoor aviary.

 - Expert training in behavior, and health.